mindspore-ai/docs/tutorials/training/source_en/use/load_dataset_image.md

     plt.show()
     ```

-    Image is shown below.
+    The image is shown below:

     ![mnist_5](./images/mnist_5.png)

-In addition, user can pass in a sampler to specify the sampling process during dataset loading.
+In addition, users can pass in a sampler to specify the sampling process during dataset loading.

-## Process Data
+## Processing Data

-The following demonstrates how to construct a pipeline and perform operations such as `shuffle`, `batch` and `repeat` on MNIST dataset.
+The following tutorial demonstrates how to construct a pipeline and perform operations such as `shuffle`, `batch` and `repeat` on the MNIST dataset.

 ```python
 for data in mnist_dataset.create_dict_iterator():